BKover99/S.-Pombe-MLPs/README.md

 ### Bence folder
 Contains all the code to reproduce the analysis and plots found in the thesis.

-### Celeste original code
+### yeastmlptrial
-Contains early code contributions from Celeste Elise Cohen (Summer student Bahler lab 2022).
+Contains code under development for https://github.com/BKover99/yeastmlp

 ### Internal data
 Contains all of our collected experimental data.